timborovkov/timborovkov/README.md

 - 🇫🇮 Location: Helsinki, Finland
 - 🔭 I’m currently working as a CTO for @Tecci and I am also a co-founder at UpCharge
-- 👯 I’m looking to collaborate on cool projects
-- 📚 In my free time studying for my BBA @ Haaga-Helia University of applied sciences
 - 📫 How to reach me: tim@tecci.fi
 - ⚡ Fun fact: started coding when I was 12, but everyday I learn something new